 France is home to culture, beauty, sports, and cuisine that add pounds just from looking at it.
-The choices of places to visit in France are numerous but tourist lean toward Paris in the spring and summer, and Chamonix in the fall and winter.
-This is where the French go to set up a second home, winter chalet or summer get away.
+The choices of places to visit in France are numerous but tourists lean toward Paris in the spring and summer, and Chamonix in the fall and winter.
+This is where the French go to set up a second home, winter chalet, or summer getaway.
 Chamonix is the home to the awe-inspiring Mont Blanc.
 The site of the 1924 winter Olympics, it is a very popular haunt for group ski holidays.
-Chamonix has everything for the winter visitor, Green slopes for the beginner and seemingly never ending off piste for the expert skier.
+Chamonix has everything for the winter visitor, Green slopes for the beginner, and seemingly never-ending off-piste for the expert skier.

-There are snow schools, instructors, luxury resorts, snowboarding and terrain for all.
-If it is Mont Blanc that is calling your name there is hiking, touring, snows and climbing for the mountain with skiing and guides.
+There are snow schools, instructors, luxury resorts, snowboarding, and terrain for all.
+If it is Mont Blanc that is calling your name there is a hiking, touring, snows, and climbing for the mountain with skiing and guides.
 In the summer there is mountain biking, paragliding, white water rafting, rock climbing, trail running and more.
-Once thought of as only a winter holiday location, Chamonix is not a year around playground.
+Once thought of as only a winter holiday location, Chamonix is not a year-round the playground.
 There are museums, casinos and even classes to improve your French.
-This French village is ready for you and yours to explore all it has to offer all year around.
+This French village is ready for you and yours to explore all it has to offer all year round.

 The Tyrol Easter Festival lasts from March 15 until March 31 and is the place to seek out the coming spring while saying goodbye to the joys of winter.
 The festival hosts the Easter market while highlight may customers and traditions local to Innsbruck and its history.
 Many of the festivals have events that last a limited time, so plan your visit to coincide with the celebration that interests.
 And if you miss this festival this year, just plan for next year.

 Zermatt is a small bucolic village in Switzerland that is reminiscent of the lands of fairytales.
-This German speaking section of Switzerland, home to the magnificent Matterhorn, welcomes all into its embrace with sports and activities all year around.
+This German-speaking section of Switzerland, home to the magnificent Matterhorn, welcomes all into its embrace with sports and activities all year round.
 In the winter the area offers a cornucopia of activities for your enjoyment.
-There is skiing, snowboarding, winter hiking, walking, tobogganing, curling, and snow shoeing.
-But it is more than these typical activites that draw visitors to Zermatt.
+There is skiing, snowboarding, winter hiking, walking, tobogganing, curling, and snowshoeing.
+But it is more than these typical activities that draw visitors to Zermatt.
 There is a magic about this town.
-You will feel as if you have been transported by into a world of whimsy and delight.
+You will feel as if you have been transported into a world of whimsy and delight.

 The nightlight, sports, shopping, local festivals, and day trips will draw you into the wonderment.
-The beauty of Zermatt goes beyond the expect winter fun.
+The beauty of Zermatt goes beyond the expected winter fun.
 In the spring, Zermatt hosts the Unplugged Music Festival in April with more than 40 concerts in which the majority are free to the public.
 Summer brings the Drummer and Piper festival, the Raiffeisen Open Tennis Tourney, the Zermatt Marathon, and so much more including various daily activities.
-Beyond the slopes you can participate in summer skiing, hiking, mountaineering, climbing, mountain biking, golf, tennis, kickbikes, dirt scooters, paragliding, and fly fishing.
-The kickbike and dirt scooters are just what they sound like.
+Beyond the slopes you can participate in summer skiing, hiking, mountaineering, climbing, mountain biking, golf, tennis, kick bikes, dirt scooters, paragliding, and fly fishing.
+The kick bike and dirt scooters are just what they sound like.
 They are off-road scooters meant for your exploration.
 Take a day and try the Forest Fun Park.
-This tarzan-style park lets you swing from treetops and zip through the forest canopy.
+This Tarzan-style park lets you swing from treetops and zip through the forest canopy.

 In the western arch of the Alps, Torino is the small Italian city that hosted the 2006 Winter Olympics, opening its doors to the world.
 Turin (Torino) is also home to the Shroud of Turin and the Fiat auto company but has much more to offer.
 Everyone goes to Italy for Rome, Sicily, Milan, and Tuscany, but many overlook this jewel in the piedmont region.
 When you come to Torino, forget your diet.
 The region has some of the best wines, cheeses, chocolates, pastries, and well you get the idea.
 Make sure you try the chocolate-hazelnut sauce known as gianduja, it is a specialty of the area.